-The director of special programs and serviceseducation shall be responsible for ensuring the confidentiality of any personally identifiable information in records of students in special education.
+The special education directorspecial education director shall be responsible for ensuring the confidentiality of any personally identifiable information in records of students in special education.

-A current listing of names and positions of persons who have access to records of students in special education is maintained at the special programs and services education office.
+A current listing of names and positions of persons who have access to records of students in special education is maintained at the special education officethe special education office.